 - An MRI of your brain that will help your surgeon place the device

 - A pre-surgery medical history

 A day before the surgery

-Most of the preparation for the DBS surgery is done one day before itself.
+Most of the preparation for the Deep Brain Stimulation surgery is done one day before itself.
 Your head will be shaved off.
-You may be asked to stop the medications which treat tremors which helps place the DBS device in the best possible position.
+You may be asked to stop the medications which treat tremors which helps place the Deep Brain Stimulation device in the best possible position.

 More than 150,000 people have received Deep Brain Stimulation treatment worldwide for Parkinson’s Disease and many of people benefitted both in treatment of symptoms and improvement in lifestyle.
 Patients experience benefits as deep brain stimulation improved overall movement by 25%, improved tremor by more than 85%, and improved slowness by 23%, compared to how well they moved with their stimulators off.

 Disclaimer – The above provided content is for informational purpose only.
 Please consult your medical professional before taking any steps.